 This is what is happening at restaurants that use the new TouchBistro app, and it’s catching on fast.
-Created on an iPad to replace outdated point-of-sale (POS) systems that were clunky, sometimes hard to use and often crashing, this new technology makes it easy for waitstaff to work together to make dining out an enjoyable experience for both customers and themselves.
+Created on an iPad Pro to replace outdated point-of-sale (POS) systems that were clunky, sometimes hard to use and often crashing, this new technology makes it easy for waitstaff to work together to make dining out an enjoyable experience for both customers and themselves.
+Why a tablet?

 “With TouchBistro mobile POS solution, your staff gets things done faster and more efficiently.
-From taking orders to processing payments, the tasks are seamlessly integrated into one easy-to-use application on your iPad,” says Toan Dinh, the firm’s Vice President of Marketing.
+From taking orders to processing payments, the tasks are seamlessly integrated into one easy-to-use application on your iPad Pro,” says Toan Dinh, the firm’s Vice President of Marketing.

 TouchBistro, which bills itself as the “#1 grossing food and drink app in 33 countries on the Apple App Store,” helps streamline foodservice operations and improve the customer experience with intuitive and smart management, easy bill splitting, table side payments, and more.

 “TouchBistro helps you bring increased efficiency to order-taking and payments,” says Dinh.
 “TouchBistro lets waitstaff spend more time engaging with the customer.”